 Metapopulations, communities, and other ecological aggregates consist of components whose dynamics vary due to life history, unique environmental interactions, or simply chance.
 Asynchrony among components, commonly referred to as portfolio effects, reduces temporal variability of the aggregate resulting in greater productivity, increased availability of ecosystem services, and improved resilience (Tilman, Isbell & Cowles 2014; Schindler, Armstrong & Reed 2015).
 Portfolio effects have been identified as key stabilizing processes in a number of ecosystems and have been used as justification for systems-based approaches, which emphasize monitoring and conserving ecological aggregates, rather than individual components (Link 2018).
 The broad goal of systems-based approaches is to increase the stability of ecosystem services, while avoiding the difficulties associated with accurately forecasting the dynamics of single populations (Link 2018).

 Systems-based approaches and portfolio effects are particularly relevant to management-oriented disciplines such as conservation biology and fisheries science.
 A common way to quantify a portfolio’s performance is via aggregate variability, the temporal coefficient of variation of multiple populations.
 An emergent property of ecological portfolios is that, due to statistical averaging alone, aggregate variability decreases as the number of components increases (Doak et al. 1998).
 For example, the Bristol Bay sockeye salmon (Oncorhynchus nerka) fishery encompasses an aggregate of nine major river systems, each containing tens to hundreds of spawning populations (Schindler et al. 2010).
 This population diversity reduces aggregate variability in spawner returns and catches, as well as the probability of fishery closures, relative to a hypothetical fishery containing fewer stocks (Hilborn et al. 2003; Schindler et al. 2010).
-Thus maintaining biodiversity across ecological scales is an effective, precautionary means of promoting resilience, particularly when future environmental conditions are uncertain (Anderson et al. 2015).
+Thus maintaining biodiversity across ecological scales is a way to promote resilience, particularly when future environmental conditions are uncertain (Anderson et al. 2015).

-Yet even when population diversity is stable and extirpations do not occur, ecological portfolios can exhibit changes in aggregate variability that compromise their performance.
+Even when population diversity is stable and extirpations do not occur, ecological portfolios can exhibit changes in aggregate variability that compromise their performance.
 Although the number of stocks within California’s Central Valley Chinook salmon (O. tshawytscha) aggregate has not declined, aggregate returns to the fishery have collapsed and become increasingly variable in recent decades (Carlson & Satterthwaite 2011; Satterthwaite & Carlson 2015).
 In this case, decreased stability appears to be associated with three distinct processes: greater variability in the returns of individual stocks, greater synchrony among stocks, and reduced productivity (Satterthwaite & Carlson 2015).
 While the region technically still exhibits a portfolio effect (i.e. aggregate variability is reduced relative to that of individual stocks), the buffering conferred by its diversity is substantially weaker than it was historically (Carlson & Satterthwaite 2011).
 Ultimately increased aggregate variability has resulted in substantial socio-economic costs with the probability of fishery closures increasing by more than 10-fold relative to historic levels (Yamane et al. 2018).